kunnath/cypressdemo/assets/README.md

 A ReactJS application with cypress  is usually made of 2  main container -

-container1 :api
+container1 :api container run in node:8 with port 5000, command to start "npm start", and in node:8 with port 8080, command to start "npm start-api"

-               container run in node:8 with port 5000, command to start "npm start" and in node:8 with port 8080, command to start "npm start-api" container2 :cypress
+container2 :cypress
                container run cypress with all feature file from integration folder and report to testrail.